 1.) あずまんが大王 (Azumanga Daioh)

-There are no Furigana used here which was quite a bummer when I bought it a couple months back.
+There are no Furigana used here which was quite a bummer when I bought it a couple of months back.
 Today I’m really happy that it just relies on the Kanji itself and a good choice to start reading Japanese without any Furigana-help.
 But I still prefer ダリンは外国人when it comes to the difficulty of the manga.

 2.) ドクター スランプ – 完全版 (Dr. Slump – The complete edition)

 But be warned: I think Dragonball is doable to read in Japanese even as a beginner.
-But like ai already mention in the first post with easy manga, the slang can be a bit much and the vocabulary used is a bit different from the one we usually use.
-Lots of ancient words and strange grammer.
+But like reader ai already mention in the first post with easy manga, the slang can be a bit much and the vocabulary used is a bit different from the one we usually use.
+Lots of ancient words and strange grammar.
 Dr. Slump is nearly the same but strangely without Furigana.
-I’m a bit confused why that is the case.
-Botz books should appeal to a younger audience if not the same.
+I’m a bit confused about why that is the case.
+Both books should appeal to a younger audience if not the same.

 3.) ダーリンは外国人 (My darling is a foreigner)

 This one is a big hit in Japan and spawned several sequels.
 The story is about a couple living in Tokyo where the woman is Japanese and her darling American.
-In fact he is half-Hungarian half-Italien descendt which is the base for serveral jokes in the book.
+He is half-Hungarian half-Italien descent which is the base for several jokes in the book.
 There is also a Japanese film-adaption of the manga, yeah it’s so popular, but it’s rather bad.

 4.) くるねこ (Kuruneko)